 John DeNardo on SF Signal decries Algis Budrys' 1960 Rogue Moon for its character development and focus on existentialism, opining that “too much of the book centers on the characters of Hawks, Barker, Claire,, and Vincent Connington.
 While their stories are somewhat interesting, I really wanted to see more of the BDO.”
 It’s precisely superficial attitudes like this which have kept much of sf in the gutter, my friends.
 Gimme cool death machines rather than exploration of human nature… Yeah.
 But I get ahead of myself.

 From its title to the central plot device, Rogue Moon is an enigma.
 Is it satire on the American system and what it demands of a person before they die?
-Is it a meditation on death from the point of view of numerous character types?
+A meditation on death from the point of view of numerous character types?
 Allegory to the subjectivity of existence and the variety of responses to that notion?
-Or just an obtuse idea presented as conceived without deeper significance?
+Or just an obtuse idea, presented as conceived, without deeper significance?

 Possessing something of the vivacity of Alfred Bester, the maddening enigma of Rogue Moon centers around a strange artifact discovered on the moon, and the death and psychosis it deals to anyone who enters it.
 Dr. Edward Hawks, employee of the US Navy, has been tasked with getting to the bottom of the mystery, and after numerous sailors succumb to the labyrinth, is forced to expand his search for a person with the right mindset to deal with the stress and threat the artifact wields.
 The daredevil Al Barker coming available, Hawks must deal with a flirtatious girlfriend and a private businessman before recruiting the devil-may-care stuntman.
 Personalities warring above and below the surface, the men’s innermost demons must be exorcised before getting to the heart of the alien device.